ServerWrestler/exhale-EDR/README.md

 # exhale-EDR
-A personal security agent for macOS.
+A security agent for macOS.
+Suitable for individuals and small teams.

+More information and alpha release coming shortly.